Kent-and-Co/bktsk-yt-scheduler/readme.txt

 ### Donation?

-I'm so happy to get donation.
+I'm so happy to get a donation.
 There's an account to donate on PayPal. https://paypal.me/sasagar